CyrilCermak/modular_architecture_on_ios/README.md

 As described above, all apps link the Scaffold module which provides the bootstrapping for the app while the app itself behaves like a container.

-### ISS Overview
+### Overview

 ![ISS Overview](assets/ISSOverview.png)

 The diagram above describes the concrete linking of modules for the app.
 Let us have a closer look at it.

-`ISS Overview` app links the domain `Peripheries`, which implements logic and screens for peripheries of the station.
+`Overview` app links the domain `Peripheries`, which implements logic and screens for peripheries of the station.

 The `Peripheries` domain links the `Heat Radiator`, `Solar Array`, and `Docking Port` services from which data about those peripheries are